Loading replication

 Autor, Dorn & Hanson (2013, AER) build a commuting-zone (CZ) exposure measure ΔIPWj,t = Σk (Lj,k/Lj) · (ΔMk,t/Lk), where the outer weight is industry k’s pre-shock employment share in CZ j, and ΔMk,t/Lk is the change in imports from China to the US in industry k divided by initial US workers in that industry.
 They instrument US ΔIPW with an other-high-income-country version (Chinese exports to Germany, Japan, etc., per US-industry worker), to purge domestic demand shocks.
-Their estimate: a $1,000 per-worker rise in Chinese import exposure over 1990–2007 causes roughly a 0.55 percentage-point decline in the manufacturing-employment share of the working-age population in the average CZ.
-Follow-up work (Acemoglu, Autor, Dorn, Hanson & Price 2016, JoLE) scales this to 2.0–2.4 million manufacturing jobs lost nationally over 1999–2011.
+In their stacked first-difference 2SLS estimates over 1990-2007 (Table 3, Panel I), a $1,000 per-worker rise in Chinese import exposure lowers the manufacturing-employment share of the working-age population by roughly 0.6 percentage pointsper decade in the average CZ (point estimates range from −0.51 to −0.75 across specifications; the column-2 preferred estimate is −0.61).
+Follow-up work (Acemoglu, Autor, Dorn, Hanson & Price 2016, JoLE) scales this to 2.0-2.4 million manufacturing jobs lost nationally over 1999-2011.

 ADH’s identification relies on a China-specific supply shock, dated to the 2001 WTO accession and its post-MFA apparel quota phase-out.
 A natural falsification is to rerun the same 2000→2016 ΔOECD-penetration calculation with other plausible low-cost exporters in place of China.
 If the secular ΔOECD-penetration is driven by a generic emerging-markets force (commodity supercycle, global wage convergence, containerisation maturing), India, Vietnam, Brazil and Indonesia should each deliver a mean Δ of comparable magnitude to China’s.
 If instead the ADH “China shock” framing is correct, China’s Δ should tower over every placebo.

-ADH Section IV.E splits their CZ sample by pre-shock manufacturing intensity and shows the employment response concentrated in high-exposure CZs.
-The cross-country analog: split the OECD-38 at the median 2000 China-penetration ratio into a “low-exposure” bottom half (countries that started the WTO era with very little Chinese content in their manufactures import base) and a “high-exposure” top half.
+ADH find the manufacturing-employment response concentrated in the CZs most exposed to Chinese competition.
+As a cross-country descriptive analog, we split the OECD-38 at the median 2000 China-penetration ratio into a “low-exposure” bottom half (countries that started the WTO era with very little Chinese content in their manufactures import base) and a “high-exposure” top half.
 The ADH mechanism is a supply-sideChina shock, so both groups should see level gains in Chinese share; heterogeneity in Δ tells us whether the shock hit lagging or leading economies harder.

-ADH Table 2 decomposes the aggregate China-shock by industry (apparel, electronics, furniture, footwear) and shows the penetration move is overwhelmingly concentrated in labour-intensive manufactures.
-BACI’s bilateral flows have no product dimension in this workbench’s partitioning, but country_year_product exposes China’s world export mix by HS6.
-Aggregated to HS Section, the ΔChina-share of world exports 2000 → 2016 tells us which industries drove the ADH shock: Section XI (textiles) and Section XVI (machinery & electronics) should lead, Sections VI (chemicals) and XVII (vehicles) should lag.
-A shock that is uniformly distributed across industries could not generate the within-US labour-market reallocation that ADH document.
+ADH motivate their design with the observation that Chinese import growth was concentrated in specific manufacturing industries (apparel, electronics, furniture, footwear) rather than spread evenly.
+BACI’s bilateral flows have no product dimension in this workbench’s partitioning, but country_year_productexposes China’s world export mix by HS6.
+Aggregated to HS Section, the ΔChina-share of world exports 2000 → 2016 tells us which industries drove China’s export surge: Section XVI (machinery & electronics) and Section XI (textiles) lead, Sections XIV (gems & metals) and XVII (vehicles) lag.
+A shock spread uniformly across industries could not generate the within-US labour-market reallocation that ADH document.

 | quantity | published (ADH 2013) | our re-estimate |